michal-trnka/keycloak_iot/README.md

 There is nothing preventing you from connecting to hub manually HTTP calls.

 ###Authentication
 You can get your token on address [keycloak-address:port]/auth/realms/iot/protocol/openid-connect/token as described in keycloak documentation.
 After that you need to add "Authorization" header to ever request done on secured resources.
+You need to make separate authentication for each "sensor".

 ###Movement management
 1. List of movements is obtained using GET method on [server-address:port]/iot-hub-example/rest/movement/list .
 This endpoint is public
-2. You can add movement using PUT method on [server-address:port]/iot-hub-example/rest/movement/add/{MovementDescription}
+2. You can add movement using POST method on [server-address:port]/iot-hub-example/rest/movement/add/{MovementDescription}

 ###Temperature management
 1. List of temperatures is obtained using GET method on [server-address:port]/iot-hub-example/rest/temperature/list .
 This endpoint is public
-2. You can add movement using PUT method on [server-address:port]/iot-hub-example/rest/temperature/add/{MovementDescription}
+2. You can add movement using POST method on [server-address:port]/iot-hub-example/rest/temperature/add/{MovementDescription}